TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

+To evaluate whether \treecoder{} extends beyond Python and SQL, we conduct an experiment on Rust code generation using a translated version of the MBPP dataset~\cite{orlanski_bc_mbpp}.
+Rust provides a useful stress test for constraint-based decoding because its typing and ownership rules make partial program validation more challenging than in dynamically typed languages.

+\paragraph{\textbf{Constraint based on the Rust analyzer.}} To enforce syntactic correctness during decoding, we integrate the \texttt{rust-analyzer} language server as an external constraint, which provides feedback on syntax and type errors.
+However, it does not provide detailed diagnostics for incomplete functions, which frequently arise during token-by-token generation.
+To address this, we extract the partial parse tree from \texttt{rust-analyzer} and automatically close open brackets before checking the program.
+Since this produces functions with incomplete return expressions, we append a \texttt{todo!()} statement at the end to ensure the return type remains valid.

+\paragraph{\textbf{Decoding strategy.}} For Rust we use a Best-First Search decoding strategy.
+When a completion violates the Rust constraint, the search backtracks to the last syntactically valid line and continues from that point.
+Since \texttt{rust-analyzer} takes roughly 1\,s per check, we apply \emph{lazy constraint checking}, invoking it only on the highest-scoring node in the search frontier instead of all candidates.
+As shown in Table~\ref{table-rust}, the Rust-analyzer constraint substantially increases the proportion of compilable programs, raising the compilation rate by 38\% (63.8\% to 88.3\%) showing that \treecoder{} can incorporate language-specific tooling and constraints beyond grammar-based settings.

-Various works have sought to extend these base algorithms by introducing additional constraints during generation.
-Such constraints are especially valuable in code generation, where syntactic or semantic violations immediately lead to compilation or execution errors.
-Constraint-aware beam search~\cite{hokamp-2017, lu-etal-2021-neurologic, banerjee2025crane} integrates lexical, logical, or grammatical restrictions directly into the beam expansion step, while systems such as Synchromesh~\cite{poesia-etal-2022-synchromesh} adapt sampling to enforce semantic or structural validity.
-Despite their diversity, these approaches all instantiate specific combinations of search policy and constraint enforcement---precisely the coupling that our framework aims to decouple and generalise.
+Decoding determines how an LLM explores its output space when generating text or code.
+While many studies introduce constrained decoding methods incorporating lexical, syntactic, or semantic rules~\cite{hokamp-2017, scholak-etal-2021-picard, lu-etal-2021-neurologic, banerjee2025crane, poesia-etal-2022-synchromesh}, most build on a small set of core search paradigms: sampling~\cite{alphaCode, chen2021evaluatinglargelanguagemodels, zhu2023hotcoldadaptivetemperature}, beam search~\cite{meister2021beamsearchanswerquestion, huang2018finishoptimalbeamsearch, he-etal-2023-empirical, hokamp-2017, scholak-etal-2021-picard, lu-etal-2021-neurologic}, SMC~\cite{SequentialMonteCarloMethods, sequentialMonteCarloApplications, loula2025syntacticsemanticcontrollarge}, and MCTS~\cite{guan2025rstarmathsmallllmsmaster, puri2025rolloutrouletteprobabilisticinference, lu2025lsrmctsalleviatinglongrange}.
+Various works extend these algorithms by introducing constraints during generation.
+Such constraints are especially valuable in code generation, where violations lead to compilation or execution errors, and can significantly improve performance when integrated into search~\cite{princis2025enhancing}.
+Constraint-aware beam search~\cite{hokamp-2017, lu-etal-2021-neurologic, banerjee2025crane} integrates lexical, logical, or grammatical restrictions into beam expansion, while systems such as Synchromesh~\cite{poesia-etal-2022-synchromesh} adapt sampling to enforce semantic or structural validity.
+Despite their diversity, these approaches instantiate specific combinations of search policy and constraint enforcement—precisely the coupling our framework aims to decouple and generalise.
 Next, we focus on grammar-constrained and grammar-aligned decoding, two major paradigms for ensuring structural and semantic validity during generation.